 Convexity in the Fund's name is a reference to the mathematical term convexity.
 The Fund's returns are anticipated to show convexity because the relationship between the Fund's returns and market returns is not designed to be linear.
 That is, if market returns go up and down in a linear fashion, the Fund's returns are expected to rise faster than the market in positive markets; while declining less than the market in negative markets.
-The value of the Fund's call options is expected to rise in proportion to the rise in value of the underlying assets, but the amount by which the Fund's options increase or decrease in value depends on how far the market if the adviser successfully selects options that appreciate in value.
-The value of the Fund's options increase or decrease in value decline in proportion to the decrease in value of the underlying assets, but the amount by which the time the options position was initiated.
-The value of the Fund's put options is expected to decline in proportion to the decrease in value of the underlying assets, but the amount by which the Fund's options position was initiated.
+The value of the Fund's call options is expected to rise in proportion to the rise in value of the underlying assets, but the amount by which the Fund's options increase or decrease in value depends on how far the market has moved from the time the options position was initiated.
+The value of the Fund's put options may rise faster than the market if the adviser successfully selects options that appreciate in value.
 The value of the Fund's put options is expected to decline in proportion to the decrease in value of the underlying assets, but the amount by which the Fund's options increase or decrease in value depends on how far the market has moved from the time the options position was initiated.
 Otherwise stated, the term "convexity" in the Fund's name refers to the intended non-linear nature between the Fund's and the market returns; it does not refer to the concept of "bond convexity," which is a measure of the non-linear relationship between bond duration and changes in interest rates.

 If the adviser determines that purchasing options is not a cost-effective way to implement the overlay strategy, it may employ options spreads.
 In a call option spread, the Fund purchases a call option while selling (writing) a call option that is further out of the money to partially offset the cost of the purchased option.
-In a put option spread the Fund purchases a put option while selling (writing) a put option that is further out of the money to partially offset the cost of the money to partially offset the cost of the money to partially offset the cost of the purchased option.
+In a put option spread the Fund purchases a put option while selling (writing) a put option that is further out of the money to partially offset the cost of the purchased option.